Patient Meal Service Programs

-The Dining-On-Call program allows inpatients at Barnes-Jewish Hospital's north campus to order meals by telephone at their convenience between 6:30 a.m. and 8:00 p.m.
-Patients can find menus in their room and meals can be ordered by calling (314) 454-5362.
+The Dining-On-Call program allows inpatients at Parkview Tower Hospital to order meals by telephone or via the bedside tablets provided at bedside at their convenience between 6:30 a.m. and 8:00 p.m.
+Patients can find menus in their room and meals can be ordered by calling 314.454.5362.

 Two cafeterias are available for Barnes-Jewish Hospital patients and guests.

-Coffee bars are located at the end of the pedestrian bridge for the parking garage at Barnes-Jewish Hospital south, and in the first floor lobby of the Center for Advanced Medicine.
-Coffee and baked goods are available Monday through Friday from 6:15 a.m to 5 p.m. at both locations.
-The coffee bar in the Center for Advanced Medicine also features a variety of grab-and-go items such as sandwiches and salads.
-Revenue from the coffee bars is donated to the Barnes-Jewish Hospital Auxiliary.
+Coffee bars are located at the end of the pedestrian bridge for the parking garage at Barnes Jewish Hospital south, and in the first floor lobby of the Center for Advanced Medicine.
+Coffee and baked goods are available Monday through Friday from 6:30 a.m. to 2:30 pm at both locations.
+Parkview Tower Coffee and Gifts in Parkview Tower is open Monday through Friday 6 am—2:30 pm.

-Vending machines, located on the main north-south corridor and the street level of the East Pavilion, provide drinks, snacks, and sandwiches.
+Vending machines, located on the main north-south corridor of Plaza Tower, provide drinks, snacks, and sandwiches.

 The department of food and nutrition provides kosher meals through an authorized caterer.
 If you wish to observe a kosher, vegetarian or other special diet, and have not already indicated your wishes in admitting, please advise your nurse or food service associate.